Blog Post 1: What's Your Problem?

 PART 1 : Minimum 300 words.

 Follow the below steps, either in order, recursively, or however you want to approach them, and post a minimum 300 word blog post that communicates your thoughts, findings, and experience moving through this topic invention process.
-This post should reflect writing in response to all four of these prompts.

 1. Look up the different definitions of the word "community", and then synthesize all these findings into a single, sentence definition of your own words that defines the term in a way that makes sense to you and this project.